 What are the building blocks of a social engineering awareness training program?

-- Establish a clear and strong baseline for how technology and data should be used and protected, remotely or in-office.
+- Technology Acceptable Use Policy.
+Establish a clear and strong baseline for how technology and data should be used and protected, remotely or in-office.

-- Lay a foundation of awareness with basic cybersecurity training at the beginning of employment and annually for the entire organization.
+- Awareness Training.
+Lay a foundation of awareness with basic cybersecurity training at the beginning of employment and annually for the entire organization.
+This training should cover common security threats, social engineering tactics, and best practices for information security.

-- Post constant, engaging visual reminders of key topics staged around the office, or share digitally via your organization’s messaging channels.
+- Awareness Graphics.
+Post constant, engaging visual reminders of key topics staged around the office, or share digitally via your organization’s messaging channels.

-- Build muscle memory for how to spot a phishing email to keep social engineering top of mind and at bay.
+- Phishing Simulations.
+Build muscle memory for how to spot a phishing email to keep social engineering tactics top of mind and at bay.
+These simulations can be adaptive, adjusting to individual employee performance.

-- Distribute relevant and engaging micro-videos to your team regularly, keeping their education fun and ongoing.
+- Awareness Videos.
+Distribute relevant and engaging micro-videos to your team regularly, keeping their education fun and ongoing.

 How often should our organization run social engineering awareness training?